-988 administrator, 988 Crisis Centers can have an interpreter on the line in one of over 240 possible languages with an average connect time of 30 seconds or less (depending on the language).
-The national administrator also provides 988 Crisis Centers with guidance on best practices for interacting with an interpreter for a crisis conversation.
-For d/Deaf and Hard of Hearing populations, the national 988 network offers American Sign Language services, which connect help seekers to their preferred relay service.
+The national 988 network offers translation services in more than 240 languages.
+It also offers a Spanish subnetwork with a dedicated dial pad, text, and chat option for individuals whose preferred language is Spanish.
+For d/Deaf and Hard of Hearing populations, 988 offers American Sign Language services, which connect help seekers to their preferred relay service.
 Dial pad and chat options are also available for persons who identify as LGBTQIA+ and veterans, respectively.

-Several California 988 Crisis Centers shared that they actively recruit crisis counselors who represent specific immigrant or cultural populations, depending on the population needs in their community.
-Additional assessment is needed to determine levels of public awareness of these access service options as well as the quality of such services.
+In addition, several CA 988 Crisis Centers shared that they actively recruit crisis counselors who represent specific immigrant or cultural populations, depending on the population needs in their community.
+Additional assessment is needed to determine public awareness of these access service options as well as the quality of such services.